Thursday, January 22, 2009

 But that would make one a good judge, or a lawyer, not a ruler.

 Here we have to see other attributes too.

+But can these two make one a Ruler?
 It is here you have to see in which sign, BharaNi is placed.

 That is how a BharaNi-born person rules the world.

 The Ati-devatha of the star, the planetary lord of the star and the sign lord (Rasi lord) of the star along with the sign's attributes determine the primary nature of the person born in that star.